 It may be hard to pass up bonus points, miles or cash back offered to new customers of rewards credit cards.
 But understand this: Preapproved offers don’t guarantee that you’ll be approved.
 Think it over.
 You may not need that card.
 If you rarely leave town, for example, what good is a frequent-flier card?

-Closing an account doesn’t make it disappear.
-You’re still liable for the outstanding balance and a closed account remains on your credit report for seven to 10 years.
+Additionally, closing an account doesn’t make it disappear.
+You’re still liable for any outstanding balance, and closed accounts can remain on your credit reports for years.
+Exactly how long a closed account remains on your reports depend on the payment history of the account, according to Equifax.

 8. Ignoring statements

-I’m not suggesting that you refrain from signing up for a card that will actually be of major benefit to your family (i.e., free travel and cash back).
+I’m not suggesting that you refrain from signing up for a card that will actually be of major benefit to your family, such as through travel perks or cash back.
 Just be sure that the annual fee won’t swallow up all the perks.
 And if you carry a balance on a rewards card, the higher interest rates these cards generally have will nullify the benefits.

 10. Failing to read the fine print